piroor/tweet.sh/README.md

 Handler command line will receive a JSON string of a [matched tweet](https://dev.twitter.com/rest/reference/get/statuses/show/%3Aid) via the standard input.

+In this case this script stays running.
+To stop the process, you need to send the `SIGINT` signal via Ctrl-C or something.

 ## How to watch various mentions?

 If you hope to observe mentions and other events around you, `watch-mentions` command will help you.